Moffitt Notice of Blackbaud Data Incident. Learn More

 Your Lung Cancer Specialists

-Lung cancer treatment is best provided by a specialist – or even better, several specialists, which is the approach we take every day at Moffitt Cancer Center.
+Lung cancer treatment is best provided by a specialist - or several specialists - which is the approach we take every day at Moffitt Cancer Center.
 At Moffitt, we make our best contributions as a team.
-As such, our Thoracic Oncology Program led by Jhanelle Gray, MD takes a collaborative approach to treatment, with a number of highly experienced medical professionals working together on each case.
-From determining which therapies offer the most promise for a particular patient to administering these treatments and monitoring their results, the entire process is handled by a patient’s multispecialty team.
+As such, our Thoracic Oncology Program led by Jhanelle Gray, MD, takes a collaborative approach to treatment, with a number of highly experienced medical professionals working together on each case.
+Every patient’s treatment is handled by a multispecialty team that includes an experienced pulmonologist—a physician whose specialty lies in the respiratory system.
+Working collaboratively, the pulmonologist and other medical professionals will determine which therapies offer the most promise for a particular patient, administer these treatments and monitor the results.

 A key advantage of working with a team as opposed to a single lung cancer specialist is that each doctor brings to the table a unique area of expertise – be it surgery, radiation therapy, chemotherapy, supportive care or diagnostic evaluations.
 And at Moffitt, our specialists are highly experienced and widely regarded as leaders in their respective fields, due largely to their exclusive focus in singular aspects of lung cancer treatment.
 For instance: